 Since this isn’t a brochure or a mountain of white papers.
 You won’t have to rely only on the words of your script to tell every detail of your message.
 So, it’s important to bear in mind that you will have sound effects, motion graphics, voice-over and images to aid your message.
 These tools will help elevate your message and keep your viewers engaged.

-In your script, note where you want to add an infographic, a sound effect, a product/character or anything similar.
-To make this easier, you can use a two-column approach to write your script: one column for the script itself, and the second for audio and visual aspects.
+In your video script, note where you want to add an infographic, a sound effect, a product/character or anything similar.
+To make this easier, you can use a two-column approach to write your video script: one column for the video script itself, and the second for audio and visual aspects.

 No matter what kind of story you feel is the most appropriate, your main objective is to keep things simple and uncluttered.
 Start with where the viewer is now, and end where you want them to be currently.